Get the new FREE JFH MP3 compilation -- Vol. 13!

 Film Review

 A month or two before release, Anchorman: The Legend Of Ron Burgundy was re-edited from an R rating down to a more viewer-friendly PG-13 rating.
 Sadly, whenever a film undergoes this transformation (i.e. 50 First Dates, Anger Management, etc), the final cut of the film is usually considerably more adult-oriented than most PG-13 films are intended to be.
-And while I watched Anchorman, without knowing what really to expect beforehand, I was more than disappointed by the content that permeated what could have been another great, silly comedy.
+And while I watched Anchorman, without knowing what really to expect beforehand, I was more than a little disappointed by the content that permeated what could have been another great, silly comedy.

 One other complaint is the editing for the film.
 Numerous scenes and lines from advertisements and early footage for the film are completely omitted from the movie.
 A ridiculously funny exchange between Ron and his dog Baxter from early footage has been changed considerably here -- to the point that it's just not nearly as funny as it was originally presented.
 Other scenes omitted include lines repeated many times in ads.
 One curious scene from a trailer that is never addressed or even hinted at involved Burgundy taking a bullet for Veronica or walking face-first into a filing cabinet.
-There is no place those scenes would even fit into this story so it makes me wonder how they even wandered from the cutting room floor into the ads in the first place.
+There is no place those scenes would even fit into this story, so it makes me wonder how they even wandered from the cutting room floor into the ads in the first place.
 Other shots missing that were in the trailers include a bandaged-up Burgundy emerging from a TV van with Veronica, Ron interacting with people on the street, admiring his own billboard, collapsing the conference table while tackling Veronica, and several others.

 But Anchorman is nearly a waste because, while some jokes are roll-on-the-floor funny (with key scenes featuring surprise cameos that are just priceless), it's just too vulgar overall.
 Seeing it edited will cut out a considerable amount, but you'll see some of the best parts without having to wade through the junk to get to the funniest moments.
 It's a shame because it could have been a really fun movie.